Healthy Eating - How To Do It

-Most of us sleep around 7 hours a night, which according to studies is far too little and a recipe for long-term sleep deprivation.
-Most adults need 7 to 9 hours sleep to function their best over the long-term.
+Most of us sleep around 7 hours a night, which, according to studies, is far too little and a recipe for long-term sleep deprivation.
+Most adults need 7 to 9 hours of sleep to function their best over the long-term.
 If you're not getting that amount of sleep at night, you can fill the gap with daytime naps.

 Sleep deprivation also has a direct link to overeating and weight gain.
 When you don't get the sleep you need, your body is stimulated to eat more.
 And it wants high energy sugary foods for quick energy boosts, the worst of all!